-In the ever-growing world of eCommerce, it’s not possible for a company to survive without a business website.
+In the ever-growing world of eCommerce, a company can’t survive without a business website.
 Every company’s digital marketing strategy calls for it to have a vibrant online presence.
 From usability to visuals, each element plays an essential role in enhancing customer experience.

-When combined, these elements have a huge impact on each brand’s ability to not only attract new clients but to also retain the current ones.
-The following is a look at how web design affects online customer engagement, and techniques you can apply to help improve engagement.
+When combined, these elements have a huge impact on each brand’s ability to attract new clients and retain the current ones.
+The following is a look at how web design affects online customer engagement and techniques you can apply to help improve engagement.

 1. Use an Engaging Homepage to Convince Customers to Explore the Website

-Apart from using a good VPS hosting solutions provider to eliminate downtime, you need to use the design to try and grab the attention of the user as fast as you can.
+Apart from using a good VPS hosting solutions provider to eliminate downtime, you need to use the design to grab the user’s attention as fast as you can.
 Statistics indicate that you have about eight seconds to grab their attention and convince them to continue exploring your store.